martinmwas254/BANK-OF-FLATIRON/README.md

 # BANK-OF-FLATIRON
-Bank of Flatiron is platform where users can view their transactions,post their transactions and filter transactions based on description.
+Bank of Flatiron is platform where users can view their transactions, post their transactions and filter transactions based on description.

 ## Installation